-Profile of Unemployment Insurance Beneficiaries in Wichita, 1st Quarter 2017
+Unemployment Insurance Beneficiaries in Wichita, 3rd Quarter 2017

-There was an average of 13,872 unemployed people in the Wichita metropolitan area in the first quarter of 2017, approximately 41 percent of whom collected unemployment insurance benefits.
-In the first quarter of 2017, there were approximately 5,692 people, age 16 and over, who collected unemployment insurance benefits.
-That is a decrease of approximately 16 percent from the fourth quarter of 2016.
+There was an average of 14,164 unemployed people in the Wichita metropolitan area in the third quarter of 2017, approximately 55 percent of whom collected unemployment insurance benefits.
+In the third quarter of 2017, there were approximately 7,778 people, age 16 and over, who collected unemployment insurance benefits.
+That is a 37 percent increase from the second quarter of 2017.

-The U.S. & Midwest inflation rates both increased from March to April 2017.
+The U.S. and Midwest inflation rates both increased from August 2017 to September 2017.